This cost of weddings guide will help you better budget for your wedding.

 |Miscellaneous (variable cost)||$1,000 – $2,000|

-**total costs are rounded up for easier viewing
+**costs are estimated and are rounded up for easier viewing

-Ready to plan your wedding?
+Want more?
 Here is a wedding guide to help you with your planning.
+If this article has helped you, please kindly share it with your friends and family.

 This post was brought to you by The Wedding Vow.
-All opinions remain writer’s own.
+All opinions remain the writer’s own.
 For more information, kindly refer to our copyright & disclosure policy.
+To get featured on The Wedding Vow, email [email protected] for advertising, [email protected] for media invites.
+Click here for more information.